laurenhower/RFID-Jukebox/README.md

 This is where I connected my speakers to the Raspberry Pi.
 I also will be using the Raspberry Pi headless, so I connected it to my monitor.

 ## Configuring the device
-If this is your first time using your Raspberry Pi, I reccomend following a tutorial to set it up and turn it on.
+If this is your first time using your Raspberry Pi, I recommend following a tutorial to set it up and turn it on.
 Once you have your Raspberry Pi set up, follow these steps to configure the device for our purposes.

 1. Run the following commands in the terminal to ensure that your device is up to date.